Southeast Zone Fishing

 Don’t forget successful hunters must check-in cougars no more than 10 days after harvest; please bring cougar in thawed and with mouth propped open so that field staff can quickly process the animal and get you on your way.

-Cougar hunting is open year around.
+Cougar - Hunting is open.
 Populations are healthy and distributed throughout the district in any area with a big game prey base.
-Cougars at this time of year are generally concentrated along with their primary prey of deer and elk on big game winter ranges.
-With recent snowfall, hunters can find tracks much easier and do some calling when they find fresh sign.
-Don’t forget, successful hunters must check-in cougars no more than 10 days after harvest; please bring cougar in thawed and with mouth propped open so that field staff can quickly process the animal and get you on your way.
+Deer and elk are now occupying higher elevation summer ranges.
+Deer fawns and elk calves will be born over the next several weeks in these areas and hunters may find success calling cougars using fawn in distress vocalizations.
+Don’t forget successful hunters must check-in cougars no more than 10 days after harvest; please bring cougar in thawed and with mouth propped open so that field staff can quickly process the animal and get you on your way.

 KLAMATH WILDLIFE AREA